Boer foreign volunteers

 Boer foreign volunteers were participants who volunteered their military services to the Boers in the Second Boer War.

 Origin

 Although there was much international sympathy for the Boer cause, there was little official support as governments proved mostly unwilling to upset the United Kingdom.
 As a result, no other nation actively supported the Boer cause.
 There were, however, individuals from several countries who volunteered and formed Foreign Volunteer Units.
-These volunteers primarily came from Europe, particularly the Netherlands, Germany and Sweden-Norway.
+These volunteers primarily came from Europe, particularly the Netherlands, Germany, Austria-Hungary and Sweden-Norway.
 Other countries such as France, Italy, Ireland (then part of the United Kingdom), and restive areas of the Russian Empire, including Poland and Georgia, also formed smaller volunteer corps.
 Finns fought in the Scandinavian Corps.

 Recruitment

 The influx of foreigners into the country began simultaneously with the war, and it continued thereafter at the rate of about four hundred men a month.
 These volunteers would have come for a number of reasons, not necessarily because of any sympathy with the Boer cause, including soldiers-of-fortune, professional soldiers and adventurers.
 Some of the more famous volunteers were:

 Ernest Douwes Dekker, Camillo Ricchiardi, Yevgeny Maximov, Niko the Boer (Niko Bagrationi), Yevgeny Avgustus, Witold Ścibor-Rylski, Alexander Guchkov, Leo Pokrowsky, Major Baron von Reitzenstein, Viscount Villebois-Mareuil and the men of the two Irish commandos, the Irish Transvaal Brigade of John MacBride and John Blake, and the Second Irish Brigade of Arthur Alfred Lynch.

 None of the foreigners who served in the armies of the Transvaal and the Orange Free State received any compensation.
 They were supplied with horses, equipment, and food from the Transvaal government, but no wages.
 Before a foreign volunteer was allowed to join a commando, and before he received his equipment, he was obliged to take an oath of allegiance to the Transvaal Republic.
 A translation of it reads:

 I hereby make an oath of solemn allegiance to the people of the South African Republic, and I declare my willingness to assist, with all my power, the burghers of this Republic in the war in which they are engaged.
 I further promise to obey the orders of those placed in authority according to law, and that I will work for nothing but the prosperity, the welfare, and the independence of the land and people of this Republic, so truly help me, God Almighty.